|

 more about alcohol-related violence also will shed light on violence in general

 and produce information that may be useful to reducing it.
+Science has made progress on elucidating the environmental and

 biological antecedents of alcohol abuse and alcoholism; less progress has been